This is the next article in the series about our "Flower Machine".

-Of course there is more to this.
+Of course there is more to this, like the springs you can see in the right die which keep the paper from sticking to it.
 It took many iterations until we reached a design which could reliably and accurately perform this operation.
 I hope we'll get to write another blog post about it soon.

 But we grew confident that this process was viable and could actually be used to build the machine.
 So we started designing the whole thing, based on this simple idea.